Modern Language Courses Online

 We have offered early modern languages in past years, including Old Norse and Old English.
 Let us know what you'd like to see, and we’ll look into the possibility.
 It may seem ironic to refer to something that hasn't been spoken much since 1066 as a “modern language”, but this is the designation generally used in the academic world, which distinguishes modern languages as a group from classical languages (mostly Greek, Latin, and Sanskrit), and ancient near eastern languages (which would include things like Hebrew, Aramaic, Hittite, and so on).

-Scholars Online supports modern spoken language instruction using audio technology from WizIQ or Skype.
+Scholars Online supports modern spoken language instruction using Skype or Zoom.

 Modern French is spoken by thirty-three different countries which are found in Europe, Africa, Asia, Oceania, South America, and North America.
 French is the third most commonly spoken language in the United States.
 Many Americans learn French because France is associated with fashion, gastronomy, and tourism.
 While these are all important cultural and economic facets of France, the country has a very different image in Europe.
 The French are a people known for the importance they give to abstract thinking in the forms of philosophy and mathematics.
 It is a culture that has given the Western world many of its most influential philosophers and thinkers.
 France is home to cutting edge high-speed train and airplane technology as well as to 8 out of the 50 winners of the prestigious Fields Medal, which has been likened to a Nobel Prize in Mathematics.
 Young people who go to engineering schools are considered to be on the road to a successful career, no matter what field of work they eventually choose.